China's economy grows still-weak 4.8% in January-March

 “The national economic recovery was sustained and the operation of the economy was generally stable,” said a government statement.

-China's case numbers in the latest wave of infections are relatively low, but Beijing is responding to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.
+China's latest infection numbers are relatively low, but Beijing is responding to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.

-Authorities have temporarily suspended access to Shanghai, a city of 25 million and the world's busiest port, and other industrial centers.
-Global automakers and other manufacturers have stopped or reduced production due to supply disruptions.

-Forecasters say Beijing is moving cautiously and using targeted stimulus measures instead of across-the-board spending, which might push up politically sensitive housing costs or add to corporate debt that Chinese leaders worry already is dangerously high.
+Forecasters say Beijing is moving cautiously and using targeted stimulus measures instead of across-the-board spending.
+Chinese leaders worry that might push up politically sensitive housing costs or corporate debt they worry is dangerously high.

 Factory output rose 6.5% and investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting official orders to banks to lend more readily.